PlayDieRepeat/cat-box-redux/README.md

  - A Core subfolder exists for things like main Camera, Directional light, etc.
 #### 3_UI
  - UI elements are stored here, primarily prefabs
- - Subfolders should be created for different elemtns of UI (eg. menus, healthbars, etc)
+ - Subfolders should be created for different elements of UI (eg. menus, healthbars, etc)
 #### 4_Art
  - Visual art components are stored here
  - Subfolders exist for textures, materials, and models
 #### 5_Audio
  - All audio components are stored here
  - Subfolders exist for sound FX, music, and voice over.
+ #### 6_Shaders
+ - All shaders are stored here
+ - Subfolders exist for organization

 ## Project Best Practices
+- Create a new branch for every task.
+DO NOT SUBMIT DIRECTLY TO MAIN.
+Create the branch, do the work, make sure it's stable, and create a pull request to bring it into main.
+- Track your issues here in Github.
+Assign the issue to a milestone if it makes sense, so we can track the overall progress of major features or hurdles.

 ## Coding / Style Standards
+ - Methods and Functions should be "PascalCase" style.
+ - Properties and internal variables should be "camelCase" style.
+ - Locally scoped variables should have a leading _underscore.